galette/galettedoc/source/plugins/plugins-tiers.rst

 Third party plugins community
 =============================

 A `Github organisation named galette-plugins <https://github.com/galette-plugins/>`_ has been created.
 Its goal is to centralize Galette plugins, to provide them a source code repository, a ticket management system, a website, ...
 And possibly get punctual help from Galette team.
-It hosts community plugins as well as some plugins maintained by the Galette team; each plugin website states who maintains it.

 Prerequisites
 =============